JAC-CS-Game-Programming-F25/project-saikonogemu/README.md

 19. The player must complete the run in 1 sitting.
 20. Reaching 0 lives results in losing the game.
 21. Completing level 9 results in winning the game.
+22. The player can cancel any dash by clicking a new key.

 ### 🤖 State Diagram